SESLOC provides several methods to reduce the risk of fraud. Below are addtional steps you can take to keep from becoming a victim.

 - Review Credit Reports Annually.
 Errors may indicate that someone else is using your identity.
 Visit our credit report center for details.

 - Receive Statements and Bills Electronically.
-Mailed documents containing private information can put you at risk.
-The highest risk occurs from January to March when annual statements and tax documents are arriving.
+Mailed documents can put you at risk.
+Statistics show that highest risk occurs from January to March when annual statements and tax documents are arriving.

 - Review Your Accounts Online.
 You'll spot irregularities sooner and significantly reduce loss.

 - Keep Address, Phone Numbers and eMail Current: Ensure your financial institutions can reach you if they suspect fraudulent activity.